RogueRope/docs/content/practical/cancellation.md

 toc: true
 ---

 If the event is not legal under Belgian or local laws (due to Covid waves/Putin/...), it shall not take place.
-In this case, everyone will receive a **full refund** for all costs \(tickets, drink vouchers\).
+In this case, everyone will receive a **full refund** for all tickets purchased.
 No hidden fees will be deducted.
 If you paid X euros, we'll send you your X euros back via bank transfer.

 ## Personal Cancellation